tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 A connection must provide two methods: `get_catalog` and `execute`.

 `get_catalog()` introspects the connection and returns a `Catalog`, whose items represent each database, relation, column, etc. available through the connection.
-The information in the `Catalog` is displayed to users in the Data Catalog sidebar in Harlequin.
+The information in the `Catalog` is displayed to users in the Data Catalog sidebar in Harlequin, and is made available as autocomplete options.
 The schema for `Catalog` and `CatalogItem` are found in the [`harlequin.catalog`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/catalog.py) module.

 `execute(query)` runs a query in the connected database.
 If the query returns data (like a select statement), `execute` returns a `HarlequinCursor`.
 Otherwise, it returns `None`.

 `get_catalog` and `execute` are called by Harlequin in **different threads**, and those calls may overlap.
 If multiple queries are run by the user, `execute` may be called many times **serially**, in a single thread, before any of the cursors' results are fetched (currently there are no plans to execute queries in parallel using multiple threads).

+A connection may also provide `get_completions`, `copy` and `validate_sql` methods.

+`get_completions()` should return a list of [`HarlequinCompletion`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/autocomplete/completion.py) instances, which represent additional, adapter-specific keywords, functions, or other strings for editor autocomplete (Harlequin automatically builds completions for each `CatalogItem`, so they should not be included).

-A connection may also provide `copy` and `validate_sql` methods. `copy` should use the database's native capabilities to export the results of a query; `validate_sql` should very quickly parse the passed query: it is used to validate the selected text in Harlequin and determine whether the selection or entire query should be executed.
+`copy(query, path, format_name, options)` should use the database's native capabilities to export the results of a query.
+It will receive a `format_name` and dict of `options` that are defined by the adapter's `COPY_FORMATS` class variable (more [below](#copy-formats)).

+`validate_sql(query)` should very quickly parse the passed query: it is used to validate the selected text in Harlequin and determine whether the selection or entire query should be executed.
+If it is implemented, Harlequin will not attempt to execute the selected text if it is not a valid query; otherwise, Harlequin will always execute the selected text.

 The transaction behavior of an adapter is undefined, and is up to the adapter author.
 The SQLite and Postgres adapters both use auto-commit mode on their connections.
 If desired, you may create an Adapter Option to configure this at Harlequin start-up; in the [future](https://github.com/tconbeer/harlequin/issues/334), we may standardize this behavior and add a UI element to change the transaction behavior.